pfsense/docs/source/captiveportal/captive-portal-troubleshooting.rst

 following causes:

-:DNS resolution not functioning: Clients on the captive portal interface must either be using the DNS resolver or forwarder on pfSense software, on the IP address of the interface where the client resides (which is the default configuration), or if using another IP address for DNS, it must be in an allowed IP address entry.
+:DNS resolution not functioning: Clients on the captive portal interface must either be using the DNS resolver or forwarder on pfSense® software, on the IP address of the interface where the client resides (which is the default configuration), or if using another IP address for DNS, it must be in an allowed IP address entry.
 If DNS fails, the browser never issues the HTTP